nilstenpas/gittrial/README.md

 # gittrial
-this is a git trial
+this is was git trial